 A favorite photo of mine – on the way to Ellis Island we passed The Statue of Liberty.
 She loomed through the mist.

 Facade of Ellis Island.
 This amazing structure was both decorative and elegant and also a little scary.
 Imagine not being able to speak English, arriving here and being told to dump all your cargo in a big pile before being processed by people in white coats.

 One of the arched windows from the impressively-tiled processing hall – located upstairs so that they could observe who had difficulty climbing and was physically lame.
 Hard deal, that.

 Same space, and a poor photo of original documentation of processing hall.
 It really sets tone, so crowded and confused.

 So goodbye New York (and beloved Tick Tock Diner).
 For those of you who have stuck with me all the way through this blog, congratulations!
 To my sweet friend Vicki, thankyou for accompanying me on this special journey where we discovered how truly unusual human beings can be – including both of us!
-I’ll be back again… this was only part 1 of Ruby Slipper’s adventures in Wonderland!
+I’ll be back again… this was only part 1 of Ruby Assembly’s adventures in Wonderland!